The Social Impact Scholars is especially interested in working with students who:

 - University student (who has completed at least their freshman year and was enrolled in a university during the preceding semester).

-- Able to commit to 10-15 hours per week and week and meet virtually at the designated times (in the NYC timezone).
+- Able to commit to 5 hours per week and week and meet virtually at the designated times (in the NYC timezone).
 Meeting attendance is required.
 For those in the New York area there will a few times throughout the summer to meet in person.

 - Eligibility to work in the United States (or eligible for Curricular Practical Training [CPT] / Optional Practical Training [OPT] under an F1 visa).